 Citric acid is probably way under your radar, but you almost certainly eat many foods that it's used in, like preserves, candy, and crunchy snacks.
 So what's this ubiquitous stuff?
-Citric acid is a natural, weak organic acid that is found in many fruits and vegetables, especially citrus.
+Citric acid is a natural, weak organic acid that is found in many fruits and vegetables, especially citrus fruits, hence their name.
 Because citric acid is also a byproduct of the citric acid cycle, it is also produced by many living organisms, including mold.

 Citric acid is prized for its sour flavor, preservative quality, and ability to act as a pH buffer.
-For these reasons, citric acid is found on the ingredient list of many food products today.
+For these reasons, citric acid is found in the ingredient list of many of the foods in your kitchen pantry.

 Uses for Citric Acid in Food

-Approximately 50% of the world’s citric acid production is used as a flavor enhancer in beverages.
+About 50 percent of the world’s citric acid production is used as a flavor enhancer in beverages.
 Citric acid creates a slightly tart, refreshing flavor and balances the sweetness in soft drinks, teas, juices, and other drinks.

 The acidic pH of citric acid also makes it useful as a preservative.
 Since many bacteria are unable to grow in an acidic environment, citric acid is often added to jams, jellies, candy, canned foods, and even meat products as a preservative.